 Shipping companies like FedEx and UPS own many different types of cargo planes.
 One of the larger ones is the Boeing 747.
 When configured as a freighter, the Boeing 747-400 can hold about 26,000 cubic feet (736 m3) of cargo.
 That's about as much as five semi trucks can haul.

-As you can see in the picture above, the plane can also open up its nose for the loading of large or irregularly shaped cargo.
+Additionally, the plane can also open up its nose for the loading of large or irregularly shaped cargo.

 But for hauling really big cargo, you need a super transporter.